ahimsalabs/tygor-templates/starter-solid/README.md

 ## The Example

-This starter demonstrates a tygor **Atom** - server-side state that syncs to all connected clients in real-time:
+This starter demonstrates tygor's real-time features:

+**Atom** - server-side state that syncs to all connected clients:
-- `Message.State` - An Atom that broadcasts the current message and set count
+- `Message.State` - Broadcasts the current message and set count
 - `Message.Set` - Updates the message (validates 5-10 character length)

+**Stream** - push-based server-sent events:
+- `Time.Now` - Streams the current server time every second

 Open the app in multiple tabs - they all stay in sync!